ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-overview.markdown

 #### Cloud Instances

-A cloud instance is a virtual machine, allocated for us by a cloud provider like AWS or Azure.
+A cloud instance is a RavenDB server, allocated for you on a cloud provider like AWS or Azure.
-It is the role of your RavenDB Cloud provisioning procedure to approach the cloud provider you select, provision your instances according to your requirements, and install your RavenDB products on them.
+Your cloud instances are fully managed by RavenDB Cloud, including security, monitoring, backups and patches.
+You get operator-level access to your RavenDB instances, and can perform most admin operations on your own.

 ---

 ####Provisioning

 Each RavenDB product is provisioned as many instances as it requires.
-A production cluster, for example, is allocated three instances at least - one per cluster-node, while a development server's single node is allocated a single instance.
+A production cluster for example is allocated three instances at a minimum, while a development server's single node is allocated a single instance.

 ---